sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 highly efficient for file IO accessing a binary file through a series of `PositionedReadable.read()` and `PositionedReadable.readFully()` calls.
-Sequential reading of a file is expensive, as now many HTTP requests must be made to read through the file.
+Sequential reading of a file is expensive, as now many HTTP requests must be made to read through the file: there's a delay between each GET operation.

-For operations simply reading through a file: copying, distCp, reading Gzipped or other compressed formats, parsing .csv files, etc, the `sequential` policy is appropriate.
-This is the default: S3A does not need to be configured.

-For the specific case of high-performance random access IO, the `random` policy may be considered.
-The requirements are:
+Random IO is best for IO with seek-heavy characteristics:

 * Data is read using the `PositionedReadable` API.
 * Long distance (many MB) forward seeks